NCAR/climate-primer-water/doc/ch3_baselines.rst

     and precipitation|

-    Precipitation curves have only one tail for the extreme precipitation events, as shown in the bottom panel of the figure above :mark:`(with the two-parameter gamma traditionally used; Ye et al., 2018)`.
+    Precipitation curves have only one tail for the extreme precipitation events, as shown in the bottom panel of the figure above (with the two-parameter gamma traditionally used; Ye et al., 2018).
 In a warmer climate with more atmospheric water vapor, generally, more intense precipitation events become more common.
 Recent observations back this up, with high-end precipitation events becoming less rare than